Dear Nexgendude,

 2. Incase the company is STPI, do they have any privileges

-Reply: - Irrespective of the salary drawn, under the provisions of S and E Act of your state as well as the Payment of Wages Act, the wages have to be paid to each employee by the stipulated date.
+Reply: Irrespective of the salary drawn, under the provisions of the S and E Act of your state as well as the Payment of Wages Act, the wages have to be paid to each employee by the stipulated date.
 There is no ground for seeking exemption of any kind.

 Nevertheless, withholding the salary is illegal.
 His case has sent a very wrong signal to the other employees.
 It will create an atmosphere of distrust in the company.
-When I quit the company, will I get my legitimate dues that company will owe to me?
+When I quit the company, will I get my legitimate dues that the company will owe me?
 This question will always lurk in the minds of the current employees.

 Thanks,